searkweather/videoplayer/readme.txt

 Tags: flash, video, flv, mp3, player, wordpress, plugin, swf, media, mp4, rtmp, playlist, google, analytics, longtail, ads Requires at least: 2.2.2
 Tested up to: 2.9.2
-Stable tag: 4.0.6
+Stable tag: 5.0.2

 The flash video plugin for WordPress allows the addition of video (and other media) to a WordPress website using standards-compliant markup and the leading open source software (Jeroen Wijering's FLV Player and Geoff Stearns' SWFObject Javascript Library).
 A full options menu is available with post-level overrides for endless customization.
 Installation is quick and easy, and no additional setup/coding/php knowledge is required.
 This plugin is low footprint, creating no tables, and uninstalling cleanly.
-Version 4 provides full support for skinning the player, integration with Google Analytics, and the capability to display ads from LongTail Solutions.
+Version 5 provides full support for skinning the player, integration with Google Analytics, and the capability to display ads from LongTail Solutions.

 == Description ==

 The flash video plugin for WordPress allows the addition of video (and other media) to a WordPress website using standards-compliant markup and the leading open source software (Jeroen Wijering's FLV Player and Geoff Stearns' SWFObject Javascript Library).
 A full options menu is available with post-level overrides for endless customization.
 Installation is quick and easy, and no additional setup/coding/php knowledge is required.
 This plugin is low footprint, creating no tables, and uninstalling cleanly.
-Version 4 provides full support for skinning the player, integration with Google Analytics, and the capability to display ads from LongTail Solutions.
+Version 5 provides full support for skinning the player, integration with Google Analytics, and the capability to display ads from LongTail Solutions.

 == Installation ==

 1. Download and unzip the current version of the flash video plugin.
 1. Transfer the entire flash-video-player directory to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. That's it!
 You're done.
-You can now enter the following into a post or page in WordPress to insert a video: [flashvideo file="video/myvideo.flv" /] or [flashvideo file=video/video.flv /]
+You can now enter the following into a post or page in WordPress to insert a video: [flashvideo file=video/video.flv /]

 == Frequently Asked Questions ==